ralorin/qml-ddos/README.md

 # qml-ddos
 Code related to the Master's Thesis:
-## "Quantum Machine Learning for detection of DDoS cyberattacks"
+## “Quantum Machine Learning for detection of DDoS cyberattacks”
 **Master's Degree in Quantum Computing, International University of La Rioja (UNIR)**
 **presented by** Ricardo S. Alonso Rincón
 **supervised by** Dr. Rodrigo Gil-Merino y Rubio